 What's a Greeter?

-Sometimes they're helpful, like “Hi!
+Sometimes Greeters are simple and helpful — “Hi!
 My name is Jamie, please let me know if you have any questions that I can help you answer.
 I’m right here!”

 No matter how you use it, the Greeter often gets the conversation started.
 Greeters let your visitors know their questions will be answered by you, a real human being.